 How to Build a LEGO North Pole

-If your children enjoy playing with LEGOs, you can teach them how to build the North Pole with these building blocks.
+If your children enjoy playing with LEGOs, you can teach them how to build a Lego North Pole with these building blocks.
 There is nothing quite as exciting as replicating the design of the North Pole and Santa’s workshop.
 This LEGO North Pole set up rocks!

 Why You Should Build a LEGO North Pole